This post has to do with mass suicide. If you think you might be triggered, you might want to move on to your next Internet station.

 And then there are the Duggars… another wedding is on the horizon, and apparently, another baby is allegedly on the way.
 This time, it’s John David and Abbie who are reportedly expecting.
 And next month, Jeremiah Duggar is going to marry Hannah Wissmann– just ahead of Josh Duggar’s sentencing.
 Yeah, I could write about that, but I’m not going to… because this morning, I saw something that really creeped me out.

 Someone in the Duggar Family News group shared this post by Patrick Weaver Ministries.
 It’s calling out a youth pastor/filmmaker named Joshua_Wesely, who posted a picture of his girlfriend, Isabelle, on her 18th birthday, back on November 17, 2020.
+That means she was born the day after Bill and I married, on November 16, 2002.
 Have a look…

 Perez Hilton has an article about this couple, in which it is revealed that apparently, the two started their relationship when she was 14 and he was 20.
 He’s now 24 and she’s 18, which sounds slightly less icky… until you realize that he’s been working on her since she was in puberty!
 Mr. Wesely and his wife have made their Instagrams private, but the front page does reveal that he and the young lady are now married, and have been so since August of 2021.
 He also has a YouTube channel, at which I am currently taking a look.
 Interestingly enough, it turns out that he is German, and his content on YouTube is all in German.
 Also, in Germany, the age of consent is 14.
 I suppose I’m not surprised, given the attitudes about sex here.
 Still, it does seem kinda gross.
 ETA: Yikes!
 He is from Mainz, which is 20 minutes away.